 If a release needs to be taken down or amended for any error made or a legal dispute arising from lack of copyright and the track is required to be taken down, a fee of £20 is applied for the takedown or amendment to occur.
 Before you submit a release, you will see a pop up which says ‘Re-Check or Submit Release’ at which point you can confirm you’re happy to proceed or you can go back and check things over.

 Your sales data can be found via the ‘ACCOUNTS’ tab by clicking on your label logo to display that labels account data.
-Statements are issued quarterly, and all clients are notified via email once they have gone live.
+Statements are issued monthly, and all clients are notified via email once they have gone live.

 The Label Account Page: Displays an overall summary of your account along with a running ledger showing the transaction history.
 Deductions are listed once an invoice has been received and paid and you’ll also find any deductions for shop services such as press releases, artwork and mastering which have been purchased as a cost to the label account.
-To access a quarterly statement with a detailed list of downloads and streams click on to the distribution royalty link for that quarter.
+To access a monthly statement with a detailed list of downloads and streams click on to the distribution royalty link for that month.

 We have a fully integrated payment system on the Accounts page where you can securely set up your payment details, transfer funds between labels, create invoices and submit them to us.

 - Submit a payment request any time

 - Request any amount of your label funds

 - Generate invoices inside the label management system

 - Payments are processed within 3 working days of this request.
 (Bank transfers may take a further 1-2 working days to process)

 Scroll down to see how to Withdraw Funds from your Account.